prestodb/presto/presto-docs/src/main/sphinx/connector/kudu.rst

        #kudu.client.disable-statistics = false

        ## Sets the data size of key range.
 It is used to split tablet's primary key range into smaller ranges
-       ## this can improve scan perfromance significantly.
+       ## this can improve scan performance significantly.
        #kudu.client.tablet-split-size-bytes = 1048576